astronomer/docs/astro/deployment-resources.md

 ## Update environment objects

-You can add, update, and delete Airflow connections that were added through the Cloud UI from your Deployment page.
+You can add, update, and delete Airflow connections that were added through the Astro UI from your Deployment page.
 To edit a Deployment's [linked connections](manage-connections-variables.md#astro-cloud-ui-environment-manager), click the **Environment** tab, and then select the connection you want to **Edit**.
-See [Create connections with the Cloud UI](create-and-link-connections.md) for more options.
+See [Create connections with the Astro UI](create-and-link-connections.md) for more options.

 ## Deployment executor